Grief as a Sacred Path to Renewal and Rebirth

 Our ancestors accepted grief as a normal part of life.
 They knew that grief buried alive kills the mind, the body, the soul.
 When a loss happened to one member of the tribe, it was processed and grieved—by the entire tribe.
 They created a ritual that allowed the grief to be fully felt, with the support of the community.

-When grief is processed and integrated, it transforms into life-force, a fuel that re-vitalizes and propels us forward as individuals, families, and communities.
+When grief is processed and integrated, it transforms into a life-force, a fuel that re-vitalizes and propels us forward as individuals, families, and communities.

 But when grief is ignored, tamped down, buried alive, our vitality is buried with it.